 John Boaz again from the "Samson" Patrol was issued with a Sten gun.
 He remembered it as being very temperamental.
-They set off for the Isle of Wight after spending a night sleeping on the floor of the Bulmers Cider factory in Hereford.
+They set off for the Isle of Wight after spending a night sleeping on the floor of the Bulmers cider factory in Hereford.
 Woken at 4 am and put on to army lorries they headed for the south coast.
-In

-Portsmouth they transferred to a boat and sailed to the Isle of Wight.
+In Portsmouth they transferred to a boat and sailed to the Isle of Wight.
 Here the 25-30 Auxiliers were split into four groups.
 One group was dropped at Parkhurst prison.
-The second, including John, was offloaded at an army camp in the middle of the island.
+The second including John was off loaded at an army camp in the middle of the island.
 This was occupied by the Pioneer Corps and was fairly rough.
 The Auxiliers were given a bell tent to use as their base.
 The Pioneer Corps were loading shells and ammunition onto lorries.
-This took place constantly from 7am to 9pm every day.
-The Auxiliary men did night patrol from 11pm to 4am each night; their Commanding Officers had come down with them Captain Lewis van Moppes and his brother Lieutenant Edmund van Moppes.
+This took place constantly from 07:00 to 21:00 every day.
+The Auxiliary men did night patrol from 23:00 to 04:00 each night; their C/O's had come down with them, Captain Lewis van Moppes and his brother Lieutenant Edmund van Moppes.
 The only serious event they had to deal with was while on night patrol.

 The men were following their patrol route when they heard footsteps coming towards them.
-At approximately 2.30am the Commanding Officer told the Auxiliers to take cover in the roadside ditch and to be prepared for action.
-If the approaching footsteps failed to identify themselves they were to draw their pistols and take the necessary action.
+At approximately 02:30 the C/O told the Auxiliers to take cover in the road side ditch and to be prepared for action.
+If the approaching footsteps failed to identify themselves we were to draw our pistols and take the necessary action.
 The officer shouted "Halt" as the shadowy figures came closer one of the Auxiliers slipped and hit the butt of his Sten gun off the ground spraying the full 25 rounds everywhere.
 Fortunately no one was hurt.
 It turned out the two unlucky men were soldiers who had slipped out of their camp for a date with some local girls.